-- (1) It shall be consistent with all standards set forth in the existing Control of Development and Subdivision of Land Regulations. - Projects may be phased. - The proposal shall provide for connection to the local water system, which must be capable of accommodating the increased use projected for the proposed development. - The proposal shall provide for connection to either the municipal sewer system or an approved private community sewer system for the entire development, either of which must have sufficient capacity to accommodate the entire proposed development. - The proposal shall provide for road and utility installation, construction, and maintenance. - Lot width and depth for various types of residential development shall conform to Section 6.10 (Lots). - Building lines (setback) and buffers for various types of residential development shall conform to Section 6.11. - (2) The proposed planned residential development shall safeguard the value and appropriate use of adjacent properties and shall provide for safe and efficient pedestrian and vehicular circulation, parking, and service areas.
-Also, the proposed planned residential development shall include access from existing roadways in a way which does not cause undue congestion nor interference with normal traffic flow.
+- (1) It shall be consistent with all standards set forth in the existing Control of Development and Subdivision of Land Regulations. - Projects may be phased. - The proposal shall provide for connection to the local water system, which must be capable of accommodating the increased use projected for the proposed development. - The proposal shall provide for connection to either the municipal sewer system or an approved private community sewer system for the entire development, either of which must have sufficient capacity to accommodate the entire proposed development.

-Where the character of development on adjacent properties demands, the Planning Commission may require provision of a buffer zone, up to fifty feet in depth, which must be kept free of buildings or structures and which may be required to be landscaped, screened, or protected by natural features in order to minimize adverse effects on surrounding areas
+- The proposal shall provide for road and utility installation, construction, and maintenance. - Lot width and depth for various types of residential development shall conform to Section 6.10 (Lots), except for the Village Square District. - Building lines (setback) and buffers for various types of residential development shall conform to Section 6.11., except for the Village Square District. - (2) The proposed planned residential development shall safeguard the value and appropriate use of adjacent properties and shall provide for safe and efficient pedestrian and vehicular circulation, parking, and service areas.
+Also, the proposed planned residential development shall include access from existing roadways in a way which does not cause undue congestion nor interference with normal traffic flow. - (3) Where the character of development on adjacent properties demands, the Planning Commission may require provision of a buffer zone, up to fifty feet in depth, which must be kept free of buildings or structures and which may be required to be landscaped, screened, or protected by natural features in order to minimize adverse effects on surrounding areas.
+(This does not apply to the Village Square District.)